 Chapters Subjects

 1-2 Administration and definitions

-3 Climate zones and general materials requirements
+3 General Requirements

-4 Energy efficiency requirements
+4 Residential Energy Efficiency

-5 Existing buildings
+5 Existing buildings Reserved

 6 Referenced standards

 Italicized Terms

 Selected terms set forth in Chapter 2, Definitions, are italicized where they appear in code text.
 Such terms are not italicized where the definition set forth in Chapter 2 does not impart the intended meaning in the use of the term.
 The terms selected have definitions that the user should read carefully to facilitate better understanding of the code.